weiHelloWorld/weiHelloWorld.github.io/research.md

 ![]({{ site.url }}/figures/data_augment_3.png)

-where $A(\cdot)$ is autoencoder output, "little human" is the alignment function, "cat" is the input conformation, $R$ is the regularization term.
+where A(.) is autoencoder output, "little human" is the alignment function, "cat" is the input conformation, R is the regularization term.
 What are those sticks and snoopy dogs in the autoencoder output?
 They represent reconstruction error, as the autoencoder cannot perfectly reconstruct every detail and there is **information loss** when doing dimensionality reduction.

 We use this idea together with enhanced sampling techniques to improve sampling efficiency, and have built an open-source package available [here](https://github.com/weiHelloWorld/accelerated_sampling_with_autoencoder).